meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 The end instructions to reproduce the board are the :

 - 1.DRILL.ENHANCED.nc
-- 2.CURVE.ENHANCED.NC
+- 2.CURVE.ENHANCED.nc

-The first pattern indicating the paths visiting each drill to make and the second pattern indicating the curves to route are illustrated by the following figure.
+The first pattern indicating the paths visiting each hole to make and the second pattern indicating the curves to route, are illustrated by the following figure.

 ![pcb-controller_NC.png](_figures/pcb-controller_NC.png)

 The top non conductive cover of the PCB is enriched with a diagram printed in photographic paper, glued and punctured using a needle.
-The related PDF containing more than one diagram to cover four pcb is stored in the following folder.
+The related PDF containing more than one diagram to cover four pcb, is stored in the following folder.

 -  PCB.PRINT.Stickers\motors_hub_driver-sticker-pcb-controller.pdf